Breeds

 Selecting Quality Meals

-Start by checking for AAFCO compliance on labels—this ensures balanced nutrition.
-Prioritize foods listing real animal protein (chicken, salmon) as the first ingredient.
-Avoid fillers like corn or soy that offer empty calories.
+Begin by looking at AAFCO labels- this means that it is balanced nutrition.
+Choose foods that have real animal protein (chicken, salmon) as the first ingredient.
+Avoid empty-calorie fillers such as corn or soy.

 Portion control prevents obesity—a common issue in petite breeds.
-Measure meals using a kitchen scale instead of cups for accuracy.
+Weigh food on a kitchen scale to be precise.
 Treats shouldn’t exceed 10% of daily calories.
 Try freezing blueberries or carrot sticks for guilt-free snacks.

-Consult your vet to adjust portions based on activity levels and health conditions.
+Talk to your vet to change the portion sizes depending on the activity level and health status.
 Annual bloodwork helps spot dietary deficiencies early.
 Remember: quality food today means fewer vet bills tomorrow.

 Behavioral Training and Socialization